luorui93/Study-Notes/Engineering Topics/Serial Communication.md

 ## What is UART (Universal Asynchronous Receiver/Transmitter)
 UART is a block of **circuitry** responsible for implementing serial communication.
 It's not a protocal but a hardware instead.
-It's a module always embedded in a microcontroller.
+It's a module commonly embedded in a microcontroller.
 Some microcontroller has none, some may have one or more.
 It's working like an intermediate component between parallel and serial interface.
 <figure>
     <img src="https://cdn.sparkfun.com/assets/d/1/f/5/b/50e1cf30ce395fb227000000.png" />
     <figcaption>Super-simplified UART interface.
 Parallel on one end, serial on the other</figcaption>